 It is a non-stop event, so riders are not required to stop every day/night as in other stage races.
 Riders are required to be self-sufficient and carry all their own personal belongings with them.

 Further support along the way is provided by:

-- Riders may send a pre-packed 2 litre container of their own to each support station, to be collected during the race.
+- Riders may pre-packed 2 litre containers with spares, snack, maps etc which will be distributed to each support station, to be collected during the race.
 These typically contain the maps for the next section, bike spares, snacks etc which will be needed along the way.

 - 4 emergency stops where food and emergency accommodation can be arranged for riders – this is done by the race office.

 Please note: no individual seconding is permitted during the event – this means that no friends, family or other supporters may meet you along the route and offer assistance during the ride.

 The route follows the first part of the Freedom Trail along a wide variety of off-road terrain, traversing dirt roads and tracks with extensive sections of single track and cattle track from PMB to Rhodes.
 Apart from the riding, there are numerous portage sections where riders will have to hike, push and even carry their bikes.
 It passes interesting countryside that is rich in history and culture.
 Since the route is not marked, riders need to navigate by means of maps, compass and narrative directions – the use of GPS devices for navigation during the race is not allowed and will lead to disqualification.

 2019 RTR (Early Bird): R9000-00 (if paid in full by end September 2018)

 2019 Race to Rhodes: R9500-00

 Entries close on 31 March 2019 or when sold out (Entry is only secured once payment has been made)